03brainy-clicks/teachmint-assessment/README.md

 |-- ... (other configuration files)
 ```

-For detailed information on each directory, please refer to the [Folder Structure](#folder-structure) section in the README.
+Refer to the [Folder Structure](#folder-structure) section in the README for detailed information on each directory.

 ## Features

 1. **Order Placement:**

-   - Users can place pizza orders by selecting pizza type, size, and base.
+   - Users can easily place pizza orders by selecting pizza type, size, and base.
-   - Input validation ensures a valid pizza configuration.
+   - Input validation ensures a valid pizza configuration, preventing users from placing incomplete or incorrect orders.

 2. **Order Tracking:**

-   - Orders move through different stages: "Order Placed," "Order Making," "Order Ready," "Order Picked."
-   - Each stage has a visual representation on the Stage page.
+   - Streamlined order tracking system with clear visual representations for different stages:
+     - "Order Placed": Initial stage when the user submits their pizza order.
+     - "Order Making": Indicates the ongoing process of preparing the ordered pizza.
+     - "Order Ready": Highlights when the pizza is ready for pickup or delivery.
+     - "Order Picked": Marks the final stage when the user or delivery personnel picks up the order.
+   - Provides users with real-time insights into the status of their pizza order.

 3. **Navigation:**

-   - Navigation bar for easy access to Home, Orders, and Stage pages.
+   - Intuitive navigation bar for seamless access to key pages:
+     - Home: Place new pizza orders.
+     - Orders: View a comprehensive list of all orders with their respective statuses.
+     - Stage: Visual representation of orders at different stages of processing.
-   - Responsive design for both desktop and mobile.
+   - Responsive design ensures a consistent and user-friendly experience across both desktop and mobile devices.

 4. **Redux State Management:**

-   - Redux store with slices to manage application state.
+   - Efficient state management using Redux with slices.
+   - Centralized store ensures consistent and synchronized data handling across various components.
+   - Enhances application scalability and maintainability.

 5. **Time Tracking:**

-   - TimeDifference component to calculate and display the time duration between order stages.
+   - Utilizes the TimeDifference component to calculate and display the elapsed time between different order stages.

-For more details on the features, please refer to the [Features](#features) section in the README.
+   - Offers users a clear understanding of the time taken at each stage, improving transparency and expectations.

 ## Usage